 Kimberly Morrow, LCSW

-Kimberly Morrow, LCSW, is the current chair of the ADAA Recruitment and Retention Committee and the past chair of the Award Committee.
+Kimberly Morrow, LCSW, is the past chair of the ADAA Membership Committee and the Award Committee.
 She is dedicated to helping people who suffer with anxiety, and she is passionate about teaching professionals how to treat anxiety disorders successfully.
 Kimberly and two colleagues developed a video for ADAA to train master’s level graduate students on that topic, and the video is visible on our website.
 A member since 2000, Kimberly received an ADAA clinician outreach award in 2012.

 Daniel S. Pine, MD